sjeremich23/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-        The biggest difference is that `.map` returns a new array of elements while in turn passing each element back to the callback
+        `.forEach` and `.map` are similar except the biggest difference is that `.map` returns a new array of elements while in turn passing each element back to the callback

 2. What is the difference between a function and a method?